 It is the responsibility of every resident to protect themselves as well as fellow residents.
 Covering and/or tampering with a smoke detector endangers not only your life, but also the lives of everyone in the residence hall.
-Time is a crucial element when responding to a fire, and the covering or tampering with fire safety equipment can significantly impact the ability of emergency personnel to respond as needed.
+Time is a crucial element when responding to a fire, and the covering of or tampering with fire safety equipment can significantly impact the ability of emergency personnel to respond as needed.

 QU performs fire drills in residence halls and campus buildings.
-Drills are conducted by the university fire marshal.
+Drills are conducted by the university director of environmental health and fire safety.
 During each drill, evacuation procedures are practiced and building fire alarm systems are tested.